 Roles (Eq.
 2) are entities which are associated with responsibilities R and authority levels Aut, and which can be assigned to different employees at various points in the organization lifetime.
-Each organization is defined by a set of role types, which change rarely throughout organization lifetime (e.g., when adopting CMMI3, roles change).
+Each organization is defined by a set of role types, which change rarely throughout organization lifetime (e.g., when adopting CMMI, roles change).
 Third party roles are roles from partner organizations, which are known to the current organization, and are accessible only through an internal role for various actions (e.g., notifications, or contract re-negotiations).
-As we are interested in elasticity control operations management, we focus on Elasticity Responsibilities (Eq.
-2) related to elasticity dimensions [5].